epccs/RPUlux/Alternat/README.md

 # Firmware Upload

-With a serial port connection (set the BOOT_PORT in Makefile) and optiboot installed on the RPUlux run 'make bootload' and it should compile and then flash the MCU.
+With a serial port connection (see BOOTLOAD_PORT in Makefile) and optiboot installed on the RPUlux run 'make bootload' and it should compile and then flash the MCU.

 ```
+sudo apt-get install make git gcc-avr binutils-avr gdb-avr avr-libc avrdude
 git clone https://github.com/epccs/RPUlux/
 cd /RPUux/Alternat
 make bootload